ptesny/teched2025XP264/exercises/ex1/README.md

 Accessing other diagnostic information with btp and kubernetes terraform providers.

+> [!NOTE]
-THe built-in terraform automation is designed to use the very kyma cluster backend it is run against as its remote backend to preserve the terraform state.
+> The built-in terraform automation is designed to use the very kyma cluster as its remote backend to persist the terraform state.
-That's extremely convient as it allows to explore the gathered information at any time time and have it processed with other tools, etc...
+> That's extremely convient as it allows to explore the gathered information at any time time and have it processed with other tools, etc...
-It could be, for instance, shared with the SAP Kyma support.
+> It could be, for instance, shared with the SAP Kyma support.

 - 👉 Let's capitalize on the student diagnostic github action that provides a service account based kubeconfig as an artifact, as follows: